benradstone/wandisco-documentation-ldm/docs/configuration.md

 To enable SSL on the LiveData Migrator REST API (HTTPS), modify the following `server.ssl.*` properties.

 :::note
-If HTTPS is enabled on the REST API, plain HTTP requests from the CLI to the REST API will fail.
+If HTTPS is enabled on the REST API, plain HTTP requests from the CLI and UI to the REST API will fail.
 :::

 | Name | Details |